The Global State of CPS Security 2024: Business Impact of Disruptions

 Like we mentioned, most CPS use proprietary protocols and legacy systems that are simply incompatible with traditional IT solutions — but that doesn’t mean they have no place in OT.
 Rather than expanding your already-extensive tech stack, Claroty integrates with them.
 By integrating your tech stack with a purpose-built OT security solution, manufacturing organizations can safely uncover risk blindspots without endangering operations.
 This strategy will help manufacturers take control of their risk environment and create further visibility across traditionally siloed teams and help protect the supply chain.

-Similarly, Claroty’s new vulnerability and risk management (VRM) capabilities allow organizations to upload their existing SBOMs, view relevant SBOMs from their peers, and be a basis for future SBOM workflow capabilities.
+Similarly, Claroty’s exposure management capabilities allow organizations to upload their existing SBOMs, view relevant SBOMs from their peers, and be a basis for future SBOM workflow capabilities.
 As recent regulatory developments have made it clear that transparency into SBOMs is key to understanding potential risks due to embedded vulnerabilities from vendors’ supply chains, Claroty understands the need for organizations to integrate their existing workflows and further contextualize their risk posture.

 3. Extend your security governance from IT to OT